-Even today, medical marijuana patients and their providers are vulnerable to arrest, and prosecution.
+Even today, medical cannabis patients and their providers are vulnerable to arrest, and prosecution.
 Also, we suffer discrimination in employment, child custody, housing, education and medical care.
 Laws protecting patients and their providers vary from state to state and, in some cases, may vary from county to county.
-And there is no federal law allowing medical marijuana.
+And there is no federal law allowing medical cannabis.

 You should know your rights in order to have a successful encounter with law enforcement.
 The best law enforcement encounter is one that never happens.